Managing Contacts with SmartCloud Connect (Contacts Sync)¶

 Modifying a Contact in Salesforce

-When an existing Contact is modified in Salesforce and it is visible within the set view (see above), the corresponding contact in Salesforce Contacts folder in Outlook gets updated right after the next synchronization.
+When an existing Contact is modified in Salesforce and it belongs to the set list view (see above), the corresponding contact in the Salesforce Contacts folder in MS Exchange/Office 365 gets updated, on the following sync session.

 Deleting a Contact in Salesforce

-When a synced Contact is deleted in Salesforce, the corresponding contact in the Salesforce Contacts folder in MS Outlook gets deleted as well on the following sync session.
+When a synced Contact is deleted in Salesforce, the corresponding contact in the Salesforce Contacts folder in MS Exchange/Office 365 gets deleted as well, on the following sync session.